 They found that early retirement could accelerate the usual rate of cognitive decline among the elderly in developing countries, including Asia and Latin America.
 Their results mirrored those that had focused on the impact of retirement on elderly individuals living in the United States, England, and the European Union.

-Analyzing China’s new rural pension scheme (NRPS)—as well as China’s most recent Retirement Longitudinal Survey (CHARLS)—the researchers investigated the effects of early retirement and pension benefits on individual cognition among adults over the age of 60.
+Analyzing China’s new rural pension scheme (NRPS)—as well as China’s most recent Retirement Longitudinal Survey (CHARLS)—researchers in the most recent study investigated the effects of early retirement and pension benefits on individual cognition among adults over the age of 60.
 CHARLS is a representative national survey of China’s population over the age of 45 that tests respondents regarding mental cognition, episodic memory, and overall mental well-being.

-With a higher life expectancy and decline in fertility in developing countries in Asia and Latin America, the elderly population has become the largest demographic source there, generating an urgent need for new, sustainable pension systems, according to the study.
-However, research suggests that these retirement plans can be detrimental, as retirement plays a significant role in explaining cognitive decline at older ages.
+With a higher life expectancy and decline in fertility in developing countries in Asia and Latin America, the elderly populations there have become the largest demographic group, generating an urgent need for new, sustainable pension systems, according to the study.
+However, research suggests that these plans could be detrimental as retirement plays a significant role in explaining cognitive decline at older ages.

-One important conclusion the research team came to was that after scouring the data they noted a clear trend: individuals receiving pension benefits were experiencing much more rapid mental decline than their counterparts still on the workforce.
+One important conclusion the research team came to was that after scouring the data, they noted a clear trend: individuals receiving pension benefits were experiencing much more rapid mental decline than their counterparts still in the workforce.
 The most prominent indicator of mental decline among retirees was delayed recall, a trait widely considered to be an accurate predictor of dementia.

 5 Key Takeaways